 In view of the rapid pace of urbanisation worldwide and its effects on the economy, politics and the climate crisis, we must ask the following questions: What does the liveable city of tomorrow look like?
 How does sustainable, socially just and resilient urban planning work in the 21st century?
 And how can the global megatrend of urbanisation be shaped in a forward-looking, climate-friendly manner?

 Political models can support and promote the necessary social change, as they enable innovation and new ideas for the future.
-For this reason, the BMZ and GIZ want to use models of sustainable urban development for programmes, policy advice and international cooperation projects.
-At the same time, these urban narratives are to be used for positioning in international negotiations as well as in political communication and public relations in order to initiate social debates about the future of cities.
+For this reason, the BMZ and GIZ use models of sustainable urban development for programmes, policy advice and international cooperation projects.
+At the same time, these urban narratives are used for positioning in international negotiations as well as in political communication and public relations in order to initiate social debates about the future of cities.